Standard terms and conditions of business

 • We may use payment systems or collection agencies owned and operated by third parties ("Payment System Providers") to facilitate the collection of fees, additional charges, and other amounts payable by you in respect of the service.
 None of these Payment System Providers is our employee, subcontractor, agent, intermediary or representative, or otherwise controlled by us.

 • You will be able to join all webinars through your profile page, please ensure you register for the webinars you would like to attend, if it’s streamed as a live event.
-Recordings of the webinars will be made available for viewing to all subscribers within 7 (seven) working days of the date of the webinar.

-• If you wish to attend a seminar in person, it is your responsibility to register for the event in advance so that we can advise the venue of our expected client numbers and to accommodate any dietary requirements.
-A registration fee of R390 will be applicable upon registration.
-Please notify us of any changes, cancellations (events) 3 (three) working days in advance in writing.
-If you do notify us 3 (three) working days in advance, a recording of the event and CPD assessment will automatically be made available via your profile page after the event has taken place.
+• If you wish to attend a workshop in person, it is your responsibility to register for the event in advance so that we can advise the venue of our expected client numbers and to accommodate any dietary requirements.
+A registration fee from R475 will be applicable upon registration.

-• If you subscribe for a CPD Subscription partway during the year, you will receive all the recordings relative to your CPD Subscription in the current month that you signed up in.
-Should you wish to claim CPD hours for past events you will need to purchase these directly.
-Kindly note that your CPD package is subject to change to keep updated with current and relevant accounting and tax topics as you continue with your CPD Subscription.
+• If you subscribe for a Subscription package partway during the year, you will receive all the recordings relative to your CPD Subscription in the current month that you signed up in.

 Subscription payment options: